Why Choose Cosgrave?

 The legal community recognizes our accomplishments.
 Four Cosgrave partners were selected by their peers for inclusion in the current edition of Best Lawyers in America, and two of our lawyers have been honored with the Multnomah Bar Association’s Professionalism Award.

 We’re not just lawyers—we’re also Oregonians.
 We love the beauty of the Pacific Northwest and the lifestyle it offers, and we do our part to protect both through community service.
 The firm’s programs include charitable donations, pro bono legal work, a scholarship fund, and volunteer activities.
 Individual service is also encouraged.
 Cosgrave lawyers and staff serve as officers, directors, and active members in diverse organizations that support our community’s economic and social well-being.
 Our firm culture reflects the Oregon lifestyle.
 Although we have the latest in communications technology, we still prefer a face-to-face, first-name relationship with our clients and colleagues.

 Since 1934, Cosgrave has been an integral part of the Portland community, serving the city and the Northwest region.
 Through charitable donations, volunteer activities, and individual service, we work to help our communities thrive.

-Cosgrave actively supports, with volunteered time and donations, Portland-area charities that provide services to youths and disadvantaged families, such as Loaves & Fishes, Komen Portland Race for the Cure, Dress for Success, JOIN, YMCA, and OHSU Women's Health Center.
+Cosgrave has supported, with volunteered time and donations, Portland-area charities that provide services to youths and disadvantaged families, such as Oregon Food Bank, Loaves & Fishes, Komen Portland Race for the Cure, The Children’s Book Bank, Dress for Success, JOIN, YMCA, and OHSU Women’s Health Center.